 Kronoberg region in southern Sweden has a long and strong storytelling tradition.
 In the late 1980’s a number of librarians and teachers in the region realized that the total loss of the tradition of storytelling was imminent.
 They – some of them experienced storytellers – first engaged in small-scale activities before they organized a festival (May 1990, Ljungby) in which practitioners, enthusiasts and experts from various places in Sweden participated.
-This was the start of the Land-Of-Legends (Sagobygden) based in the municipalities of Ljungby, Alvesta and Älmhult, a safeguarding programme and practice that ever since have grown.
+This was the start of the non-profit association that today runs the Land-Of-Legends (Sagobygden) based in the municipalities of Ljungby, Alvesta and Älmhult, a safeguarding program and practice that ever since have grown.

 Above: The storyteller Mikael in a childrens classroom.
 Photo: Berätternätet Kronoberg